Vincenzo Fiore Marrese

 Hybrid fibre; photo by V.F.
 Marrese; ©VFMarrese.

-They are the faces of a tetrahedron, the geometric structure that could remind the spongy bone of the jaw and the lighting trusses where I hung the artwork.
-The triangles are reassembled in the artwork in an unstable way, showing an unstable tetrahedron, following the main thread of my body of work, the instability of rules systems.
+Finally, with the linden strips, I built four triangles.
+They are the faces of a tetrahedron, the geometric structure that could remind one of the spongy bone of the jaw and the lighting trusses where I hung the artwork.

 Close-up of linden wood sticks on a dark surface, showing the texture of the wood grain.